 If the Recipients are located outside the EEA in a country that does not offer sufficient protection of Personal Data, the SICAV will enter into international transfer agreements with the Recipients in question in the form of standard clauses approved by the European Commission.
-If the Sub-Recipients are located outside the EEA in a country that does not offer sufficient protection of Personal Data, the Recipients must also enter into international transfer agreements with the Sub-Recipients in question in the form of standard clauses approved by the European Commission.
+If the Sub-Recipients are located outside the EEA in a country that does not offer sufficient protection of Personal Data, the Recipients must also enter into international transfer agreements in question in the form of standard clauses approved by the Sub-Recipients in question in the form of standard clauses approved by the European Commission.
 The Data Subjects are entitled to send a written request for copies of these standard clauses to the SICAV.